What is infliximab

 Having an operation

 Talk this over with your specialist doctors and surgeon.
-Depending on the type of surgery, they may advise you to stop infliximab for a time before and after the operation.
-Because infliximab affects your immune system, there may be an increased risk of infection following surgery.
+Depending on the type of surgery, they may advise you to stop infliximab for a while before and after the operation.
+This is because infliximab affects your immune system, so there may be an increased risk of infection following surgery.

 Fertility, pregnancy and breastfeeding

 If you’re planning to try for a baby, if you become pregnant, or if you’re thinking of breastfeeding, we suggest you discuss your medications with your specialist.

 Current guidelines state that infliximab can be used during pregnancy and in men trying to father a child.
-If it’s used during pregnancy it will usually be stopped after four months.
+If it’s used during pregnancy, it may be stopped after 16 weeks.
 If it’s used after this, your baby may need an altered vaccination schedule.

 If there’s concern that your arthritis may flare then you can continue taking infliximab throughout the whole pregnancy – in this case, your baby should not have any live vaccines (such as BCG) until they’re seven months old.